Updated January 6th, 2021

 Considering they’re one of the casinos shooting off fireworks, the courtyard in front of Harrah’s Reno is prime fireworks viewing.

 Actually, any spot on Virginia Street will offer a good vantage point for the fireworks.
-However since the Silver Legacy shoots off fireworks from two different levels, standing directly underneath the Silver Legacy doesn’t provide a good a view as it does if you’re a little north on Virginia Street (towards the arch).
+However since the Silver Legacy and neighboring Circus Circus shoot off fireworks from two different levels, standing directly underneath the Silver Legacy doesn’t provide a good a view as it does if you’re a little south on Virginia Street (towards the arch).

 Although the fireworks are shot off from just two different casinos, the show is sponsored by the city of Reno and four casinos: Harrah’s Reno, the Silver Legacy, The Eldorado Hotel Casino and Circus Circus Reno.